Gadzhi Rabadanov

 Gadzhi Kadiomarovich Rabadanov (Russian: Гаджи Кадиомарович Рабаданов, born July 1, 1993) is a Russian mixed martial artist, currently fighting in the Lightweight division of the PFL, where he was the 2024 PFL Lightweight Champion.
 A professional mixed martial artist since 2013, He has previously competed in Bellator MMA, Fight Nights Global (FNG), and GFC, where he was the promotion's Lightweight Champion.
+As of February 12, 2026, he is #2 in the PFL lightweight rankings.

 He is also an WWMMA world champion, winning a gold medal in the -74 kg category in 2015, in Prague.
 As result Rabadanov was given International Master of Sports in mixed martial arts (MMA) for his achievements in Prague.
 He is also a WCSF World Combat Sambo Championship bronze medalist in 2014.

 Rabadanov set a record for the fastest finish in amateur MMA history, when which he submitted his opponent in 17 seconds, in 2015.

 Early life

 Rabadanov was born in the city of Makhachkala, in the Republic of Dagestan, Russia, on January 1, 1993, of Dargin ethnicity.
 He currently resides in Chelyabinsk.
 In his childhood, he played football and was passionate about freestyle wrestling.
 Rabadanov eventually switched to combat sambo at the age of 17 years old, where he came under the tutelage of Abdulmanap Nurmagomedov.

 Following his graduation from high school, he combined his combat sambo training and study at the Russian Legal Academy.
 Rabadanov gave martial arts (Combat Sambo and MMA) his whole attention after his third year of college and began competing professionally in MMA.
 Ever since then he started doing professional MMA and grappling.
 He obtained a legal degree after graduating from the academy with honors.
 He is an amateur MMA champion of Russia in 2015.